Tuesday, October 15, 2024

 We had a ten-minute walk to where we planned to meet a guide for a walking history tour of the city.
 This gem was planted in the middle of the sidewalk, not appearing to be attached to a business.
 I love it.

 The Diamond War Memorial is dedicated to the locals who served and died in World War I. Names of the fallen are engraved in raised letters on all four sides of the base.
-Winged victory stands on top, with a solder representing the navy on the left and a soldier representing the army on the right.
+Winged victory stands on top, with a soldier representing the navy on the left and a soldier representing the army on the right.
+The statue was installed and dedicated in 1927.

 This is the first of many, many murals we saw in Derry.
 Nearby signage says it pays tribute to generations of Derry factory girls.
 The city's largest shirt factory pioneered the use of sewing machines in 1855.
 By 1900 it was said that a shirt was completed in a Derry factory every two minutes, passing through the hands of eight workers.
 Once trained, women tended to keep not just the same job, but the same part of the job (e.g., hemming, collar turning, buttonholing, etc.) for life.
 By the mid-1920s, 18,000 people worked in 44 Derry factories, 90% of whom were women.